 The White House on Thursday rejected a push by 11 Senate Democrats — including several facing tough reelection fights in November — for President Obama to make a final decision on whether to approve the the Keystone XL pipeline by May 31.
 The lawmakers made their case for a "definitive timeline" in a letter to Obama on Thursday.
 They called on the president to use his executive authority to approve TransCanada's permit application for the pipeline that would deliver oil from the tar sands of northwest Canada to the Gulf Coast.
 "Our position on that process hasn't changed, which is that it needs to run its appropriate course without interference from the White House or Congress," White House press secretary Jay Carney told reporters.

-But if the polls continue to look bleak in the early summer, I wouldn't be surprised to see Obama finally give this project the green light as a Hail Mary-style lifeline.
+look bleak in the early summer, I wouldn't be surprised to see Obama finally give this project the green light as a Hail Mary-style lifeline.